Quick Intro

 Timing it just right

-Because the daytime temperature averages between 26° and 37° degrees fahrenheit, it will be difficult for the grass to take root and grow.
-Consider waiting until the weather warms up a bit.
+Because the daytime temperature averages between 48° and 68° degrees fahrenheit, the sod will be able to take root and grow quickly.

 to lay sod in Midland, MI